Charles Angell Bradford: Life

-Charles was born in November 1864, the seventh child of Samuel and Sarah Bradford.
+Charles was born on 3 November 1864, the seventh child of Samuel and Sarah Bradford.

 He passed an exam for the civil service in 1883.

 He was elected a Fellow of the Royal Society of Literature in 1898 and was on their council from 1905.

-In 1899 he was appointed as Assistant Superintendent in the Registry at the Home Office.
+In 1899, he was appointed as Assistant Superintendent in the Registry at the Home Office.

 He was elected a Fellow of the Society of Antiquaries of London on 1 March 1900.

-He died in February 1940 at the age of 75.
+He died in February 1940, aged 75.